beaverbuilder/documentation/docs/beaver-builder/layouts/modules/login-form.md

 id: login-form
 title: Login Form module
 sidebar_label: Login Form
+description: The Login Form module adds a login form to your layout.
+This is useful to create restricted arears of the site, such as member-only pages.
 ---

 The Login Form module lets you add a login to Beaver Builder layouts.
 A typical use of this module is to provide a login for registered members to access restricted areas of the site.